We all know of the dreaded PPD, but knowing if you are suffering is tricky, because if you are, you might not know it.

 What does a mom eat when she feels like cooking is impossible?
 Starbucks snacks?
 Dollar menu burger?
 Kids macaroni?
 Just coffee?
 I have been there and go back there often!
 Just being real.
 Luckily there are some easy to prepare foods that will nourish you, your gut wall, and therefore your brain.

 When you don't feel like eating, drink!
-All kidding aside, this beverage is more hydrating than water and contains protein glycine, collagen and gelatin for building healthy brain and gut tissue.
+All kidding aside, this beverage is more hydrating than water and contains proteins glycine, collagen and gelatin for building healthy brain and gut tissue.
 It's the perfect foundation for a healthy brain diet.
 Brands that you can buy are Kettle and Fire, SunFed Ranch, Bare Bones Broth or Bonafide.
 If you can get organic grass fed bones from your butcher, making it is pretty simple as well.
 Check out my Bone Broth Recipe.
 If you make a big batch, you can drink multiple mugs a day for a snack or as a base to soup or stew.
 Making bone broth can seem like a huge hurdle, so don't feel bad about buying it before you take the effort to make it.
 Once you make it, you'll wonder why you haven't done this before.
 Drinking it will make a huge difference, trust me!

 Cod Liver Oil